Social and Personality Development in Infancy

 Attachment

-Positive emotional bond that develops between a child and a particular, special individual
+Positive emotional bond that develops between a child and a particular, special

 Most important aspect of infant social development